pollyjuice74/5G-Decoder/adv_nn/README.md

 and generator adds noise `z_G` to a codeword `c` such that it will increase the discriminator's `BER` performance on a given `EbN0` signal to noise ratio.

-The `Discriminator` is implemented using low-rank projections and splitting numerical methods to improve the time complexity of the transformer and diffusion respectively such that it will have competetive time complity with existing GNN/BP 5G decoding approaches.
+The `Discriminator` is implemented using low-rank projections and splitting numerical methods to decrease the time complexity of the transformer and diffusion respectively such that it will have competetive time complity with existing GNN/BP 5G decoding approaches.